2025 Atlantic hurricane season: Hurricane Erin

-Due to persistent dry air entrainment, the storm continued to struggle the following day with establishing an inner core, and convection diminished somewhat over the low-level center late that day.
-Nonetheless, Erin was able to attain hurricane strength on the morning of August 15.
-Later that day, its structure improved dramatically, and the hurricane intensified to Category 2 strength.
-On August 16, while moving to the west-northwest at about 17 kn, Erin rapidly intensified to Category 4 strength by 09:50 UTC that morning.
-Next, at 15:20 UTC, Air Force Hurricane Hunters reported that Erin strengthened to a Category 5 hurricane, attaining maximum sustained winds of 140 kn and a minimum central pressure of 915 mbar, about 135 mi north-northwest of Anguilla.
-Then, after holding this intensity for much of the day, the storm commenced an eyewall replacement cycle.
-During the replacement cycle, the system's peak winds decreased to Category 3 strength early on August 17.
-After the cycle was completed, Erin reintensified to Category 4 early the following morning, with a wider eye, and an expanding wind field.
-Late that same day, the system weakened again to Category 3, as it tracked to the northwest, east of the Bahamas.
-Erin, now at Category 2 strength, turned to the east-northeast early on August 21, sending rain and tropical storm-force winds across the Outer Banks of North Carolina.
-At 06:00 UTC that day, it passed about 200 mi southeast of Cape Hatteras, North Carolina.
-It was also about 465 mi west-northwest of Bermuda at that time.
-Later, on the morning of August 22, the hurricane weakened to Category 1 strength due to 30-35 kn of southwesterly wind shear and falling sea surface temperatures, leading to the beginning of its extratropical transition as it moved northeastward over the open North Atlantic.
+On August 8, a tropical wave moved off the west coast of Africa.
+The disturbance organized while moving slowly westward to northwestward and developed into a tropical depression near Sal in the Cabo Verde Islands early on August 11.
+Six hours later, the depression intensified into Tropical Storm Erin as it struck Santo Antão, although relatively dry air and marginally warm seas led to little additional strengthening for the next few days.
+Erin attained hurricane strength at 12:00 UTC on August 15, and its structure improved dramatically throughout the day.
+On August 16, while moving west-northwestward, Erin rapidly intensified into a Category 4 hurricane at 12:00 UTC and a Category 5 by six hours later, based on data from Air Force Hurricane Hunters.
+The storm peaked with winds of 140 kn and a minimum pressure of 913 mbar, about 135 mi northwest of the British Virgin Islands.
+However, the storm weakened to Category 3 status early on August 17 due to an eyewall replacement cycle.
+After the cycle was completed, Erin reintensified to Category 4 early the following day, with a wider eye, and an expanding wind field.
+Late that same day, the system weakened again to Category 3, as it tracked northwestward, east of the Bahamas.
+Erin, now at Category 2 strength, turned to the east-northeast early on August 21.
+At 06:00 UTC that day, it passed about 200 mi southeast of North Carolina.
+The hurricane weakened to Category 1 strength due increasing wind shear and falling sea surface temperatures on August 22, several hours before becoming extratropical about 320 mi south of Sable Island, Nova Scotia.
+The extratropical cyclone continued northeastward until making a loop near Iceland, where it merged with another extratropical low on August 27.